Denzel Washington: Marriage and family

 On June 25, 1983, Washington married Pauletta Pearson, whom he met on the set of his first screen work, the television film Wilma.
 They have four children: John David, also an actor and a former football player; Katia, who graduated from Yale University with a Bachelor of Arts in 2010; and twins Olivia and Malcolm.
 Malcolm graduated from the University of Pennsylvania with a degree in film studies, and Olivia played a role in Lee Daniels's film The Butler.
 Malcolm made his directorial debut with The Piano Lesson, with Denzel producing and John David starring in it.
 In 1995, Washington and his wife renewed their wedding vows in South Africa with Desmond Tutu officiating.

 Religious beliefs

-Washington is a Pentecostal Evangelical Christian and a member of the West Angeles Church of God in Christ, located in Los Angeles.
-He has considered becoming a preacher.
+Washington is a Holiness Pentecostal Christian and a member of the West Angeles Church of God in Christ, located in Los Angeles.
+He had long felt a calling to be a pastor.
 He stated in 1999, "A part of me still says, 'Maybe, Denzel, you're supposed to preach.
 Maybe you're still compromising.'
 I've had an opportunity to play great men and, through their words, to preach.
 I take what talent I've been given seriously, and I want to use it for good."
 In 1995, he donated to help build the new West Angeles Church of God in Christ facility in Los Angeles.
 Washington says he reads the Bible daily.
 Washington was baptized and received his ministry license from the Kelly Temple Church of God in Christ on December 21, 2024.